What is capital gains tax?

 How to use the capital gains tax calculator

-First you need to state whether you've owned the asset for more than 12 months (a yes or no question).
+1. Select whether or not you've owned the asset for more than 12 months.
 If you've owned the asset for more than 12 months a 50% capital gains tax discount applies, effectively halving your tax payable.

 - You've owned an asset for five years (select yes for the first question).
 The 50% discount now applies.